jzenn/StyleVisualizations/README.md

 [1] A. Mahendran and A. Vedaldi.
 Understanding deep image representations by inverting them.
 In *The IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015*.

+[2] A. Gretton, K. Borgwardt, M. Rasch, B. Schölkopf, and A. Smola.
+A kernel two-sample test.
+In *J. Mach.
+Learn.
+Res., 2012*.

+[3] L. Gatys, A. Ecker, and M. Bethge.
+Texture synthesis using convolutional neural networks.
+In *Conference on Neural Information Processing Systems (NIPS), 2015*.